 Details of Integrated bat and bird boxes on the dwellings

 Replacement Maternity Bat Loft on plot 16 garage or other agreed position within the site.

+The scheme shall be implemented in accordance with the approved details.

 Reason: To enhance the local biodiversity in accordance with the provisions of Policy ENV1 of the Ashford Local Plan 203 and the NPPF.

-Prior to any works commencing on site a review of the ecological surveys and mitigation strategies must be carried out.
-A letter by the applicants ecologist confirming the documents submitted with the planning application are still valid OR an updated ecological mitigation strategy, informed by updated surveys, must be submitted to the LPA for written approval.
-The review must be informed by a Preliminary Ecological Appraisal carried out within 3 months of the review commencing and works shall not commence without the approval in writing of the LPA of the submitted review or updated strategy.
+No development shall commence until a Preliminary Ecological Appraisal which shall include any necessary updates to the submitted ecological surveys and/or reasons why such updates are not necessary has been submitted to and approved in writing by the local planning authority.

 Reason: To enhance the local biodiversity in accordance with the provisions of Policy ENV1 of the Ashford Local Plan 203 and the NPPF.

-Prior to the demolition of the building containing the maternity roost (as shown within Bat Survey and Mitigation Strategy; KB Ecology; September 2019) the replacement roost within the garage of plot 16, or within an alternative suitable location to be agreed with the Local Planning Authority, must be erected.
+Prior to the demolition of the building containing the maternity roost (as shown within Bat Survey and Mitigation Strategy; KB Ecology; September 2019) the replacement roost within the garage of plot 16, or within an alternative suitable location to be agreed, in writing, with the Local Planning Authority, must be constructed.
+Within 1 month of completion of the mitigation a letter must be submitted to the LPA confirming that the works have been carried out.
+The removal of the roost should be undertaken outside of the spring and summer roosting season

 Reason: To enhance the local biodiversity in accordance with the provisions of Policy ENV1 of the Ashford Local Plan 203 and the NPPF.

 Within 3 months of works commencing on site a detailed site wide ecological management plan must be submitted to the LPA for written approval.
 The plan must include the following: